 One predictable criticism of the preceding chapters is that they are premised on equivalizing DPRK human rights violations with other contexts.
 This is partially true.
 If this is a fatal flaw, however, then it is also a fatal flaw of the COI and human rights field more generally, which is also based on an unsustainable equivalism: DPRK violations are fundamentally worse than the violations of other countries, i.e. we should be united against their violations.
 One can elevate DPRK human rights abuses as extraordinary in the most reputable news media without making any actual comparison – the COI further facilitates this – yet making the opposite claim (or an equivalency to the severity of contemporary Indonesian or Israeli violations) would require substantial, if not verifiable, evidence.
 The wager of this chapter is that, as a result of North Korea’s position in American/Western ideological fantasy described in Chapter Four, the discourse cannot be critiqued exclusively on empirical grounds or showing the indeterminacy of North Korean identity.
 Critique of North Korea must be embedded within a critique of our ideology and our material and normative investments.
 The problem is not only that ideological fantasy is the center/frame of our understanding, but even more radical: the fantasy constitutes their reality, their geostrategic and economic space for agency.

 This chapter endeavours to identify direct material consequences of objet petit a for both critique and policy.
 It begins by suggesting the limits of critique and then advocates a more radical rejection of ideological elements (i.e. irrationality, ruthlessness, deception).
 Objet a is located in the COI (to the limited extent that this is possible) and some ways in which our ideological projections of the DPRK can and do become self-fulfilling prophecy are explored.
 Three causes of the COI are identified: differentiation of the criminal outlier to universal human rights norms (Symbolic), ideological fantasy (Imaginary), and asymmetrical antagonism (Real).
 North Korea does not exist is foremost a call to identify and reject objet a, the Imaginary meaning of the country.
-It concludes with a defense of the necessary anti-hegemonic Act to break the ideological deadlock, that is, unconditional US/ROK normalization and investment to achieve long-term progress on human rights and compel (without direct coercion) the DPRK to reform is repressive institutions within the normalized context.
+It concludes with a defense of the necessary anti-hegemonic Act to break the ideological deadlock, that is, unconditional US/ROK normalization and investment to achieve long-term progress on human rights and compel (without direct coercion) the DPRK to reform its repressive institutions within the normalized context.

 Implications of Objet a for Critique of Western DPRK Discourse